p2pu/design/README.md

 This repository serves as the central place for storing design assets.

+The **Brand book** documents the visual identity of P2PU and serves as a guide for creating new resources.

 # Assets

+ - Brand book
  - Logo
- - Brand book
  - T-shirt designs

-Note: the logo for the font is called "Princeton LET"
+ - Business cards

 # Things to add

  - Voice and tone
- - Business cards
  - Sticker designs
  - Fonts (or links if we can't distribute them)